albert-kevin/DRep/govact/README.md

 Finally, backing PRAGMA alongside Intersect strengthens collaboration rather than rivalry—diverse teams,
 shared vision, stronger network.
 Let's fund this pilot, measure its progress, and reassess future budgets based on results.

+**gov_action1fpqwxp2kxvnntr8hpkh9q9djm78ccdww7qlhg5safugh4stmcwzqql5lauu**
+**InfoAction**
+**Rationale for voting NO on the "Cardano Treasury DeFi Liquidity Budget"**
+I'm voting NO because the plan asks the treasury to sink 50 million ADA into fiat-backed stablecoins without even specifying which ones.
+Today Cardano's native stablecoin market is tiny—about $23 million total and almost all USD-pegged tokens.
+Backing only dollar coins would tether our ecosystem to U.S. monetary policy and concentrate regulatory risk,
+while monthly conversions of ADA to fiat could still pressure the price.
+The scheme returns just 15 % of the yield to the treasury and puts principal at the mercy of smart-contract exploits or a stablecoin de-peg.
+A small, fully on-chain pilot—say 5-10 million ADA,
+multi-currency, milestone-gated, with instant claw-backs—could test the "sovereign-wealth" idea safely.
+Until such a scoped proposal appears, the prudent move is to preserve treasury funds and
+let open-market demand grow stablecoin liquidity organically.